-Artificial intelligence is no longer a futuristic luxury, it is the operational backbone of businesses that want to move faster, smarter, and leaner.
-But when boardrooms and product teams begin exploring AI workflow automation software development, the first question that follows is almost always the same: How much is this going to cost?
+If you are exploring AI workflow automation development, the first question that follows is almost always the same: How much is this going to cost?

-Companies that integrate AI early in their digital transformation journey consistently report faster ROI cycles and lower total cost of ownership compared to those who retrofit AI into existing systems as an afterthought.
+Companies that integrate AI early in the digital transformation journey consistently report faster ROI cycles and lower total cost of ownership compared to those who retrofit AI into existing systems as an afterthought.

 At the broadest level, the market breaks into three tiers based on project scope and intelligence depth: